rachelngordon/rachelngordon.github.io/README.md

 # Academic Derrick — Minimal Theme for Jekyll

+This was forked from the original creator who developed this theme from the Derrick theme.
+You can see a description of their changes below.
+I simply removed the posts page and added my own content:

 Derrick is a clean minimal and fast theme for a personal blog.
 See the original repo for full details.